 Healthy toppings can boost the nutritional content of your oatmeal, and keep things interesting!
 Here's what I like best on my oatmeal:

 - Chia Seeds: These tiny but mighty seeds are packed with omega-3s (which reduces inflammation) and are full of fiber.
 I recommend chia seeds for anybody hoping to improve their digestive health.
+Two tablespoons of protein have almost 5 grams of protein.
+Talk about power packed seeds!

 - Nut Butter: I especially enjoy almond butter on my oatmeal, while the kids usually love organic peanut butter on theirs.
 Speaking of, I made these chocolate peanut butter overnight oats that I'm sure you and your kids will love!

 - Avocado: Similar to oatmeal, avocado will help keep you full so you can have great concentration hours into your morning.
+And did you know a medium avocado has about 10 grams of fiber?

 - Coconut Flakes: Unsweetened coconut flakes on your oatmeal can add some crunch and sweetness to your bowl of oatmeal too!
 Try combining it with some coconut milk for an extra tropical bowl.